A special investigation into how the Special Investigation Unit works - NewsBreak

 MISSING: Endangered individual with dementia

-YAKIMA, Wash. - UPDATE: 10:44 p.m.
-The man has been found, according to YPD.
-The Yakima Police Department is asking for the public's help locating a missing endangered individual.
-The missing adult man has dementia and was last seen around 72nd Ave and Nob Hill Boulevard, according to YPD.
-Anyone...
+YAKIMA, Wash. – The Yakima Police Department is asking for the public’s help locating a missing endangered individual.
+The missing adult man has dementia and was last seen around 72nd Street and Nob Hill Boulevard, according to YPD.
+Anyone with information regarding the pictured man’s whereabouts should contact...

 Car v. tree crash kills one in Yakima; driver in custody